 - Number and type of issues to be mediated

 - Amount of conflict among the parties

 - Degree of communication and cooperation among the parties

 What Is The Family Mediator’s Role?

-- The mediator’s role is to assist the parties to reach a fair and lasting settlement
+- The mediator’s role is to assist the parties in reaching a fair and lasting settlement

 - The mediator does not take sides or make decisions for the parties

 Do We Still Need Lawyers?

 The mediator does not take the place of a lawyer.
 Each party is encouraged to get independent legal advice before and throughout the mediation process.